 Burton on Trent Railway Station

-After the invention of the steam engine, railways were springing up all over Great Britain in the early 19th Century.
-In 1839, it came to Burton upon Trent, in spite of some opposition, when the Birmingham and Derby Junction Railway built a line from Derby to Hampton-in-Arden, from where trains would reverse towards Birmingham.
 The original Burton station consisted of a small timber building and an adjacent level crossing.
-It soon proved popular, and there were frequent traffic jams on the approach to the station from Cat Street, which was later renamed Station Street, as brewery drays and passenger horses and carts vied for space at the station.
+It soon proved popular, and there were frequent traffic jams on the approach to the station from Cat Street, (which was later renamed Station Street), as brewery drays and passenger horses and carts vied for space at the station.
 A more substantial two-storey building was later constructed, though the level crossing remained.

 Meanwhile, the local breweries began constructing their own railway lines in order to move goods to and from their sites around the town.
 At one point, more than 30 level crossings were to be found in and around Burton, which began to cause traffic problems in the mid-20th Century as vehicular traffic increased.
 Most of the brewery lines closed by 1970 and the tracks were uplifted.
 Very little, if any, of the brewery railways remains.
 It is possible to see today, via Google Maps, where some of the lines were located.
 For example, Worthington Way in Burton which leads from Station Street to the High Street was a former railway line which ran past what is now the library on to sidings where the Meadowside leisure centre is now located.
 Evershed Way, a link road opened in the 1990s from St. Peter’s Bridge to Shobnall Road was also the site of a former brewery railway line.